K-arch27/archscript/README.md

 1: Boot on Arch Iso And partition your drive(s)

-2: Get git on the iso : pacman -Sy git
+2: Ensure keyring is updated and Get git on the iso : pacman -Sy archlinux-keyring --needed && pacman -S git

 3: Download the script : git clone https://github.com/K-arch27/archscript.git